Tips for Building a Healthy Emergency Fund

 It’s easy to spend money on a whim if all your money is sitting in a checking account, linked to your ATM card.
 It’s even easier if you carry a handful of credit cards on top of that.
 Set up at least one free savings account that’s not linked to your checking—perhaps an online account that you can automatically transfer a set amount to each pay period.
 You can even have multiple accounts for multiple savings goals, making it easier to measure progress and not “rob Peter to pay Paul.”

 4. Get competitive

-After you’ve opened a savings account specifically for your emergency fund and drafted your plan for saving, start crowdfunding today on GoFundMe.
-If you raise more money than you believe you need, you can deposit the excess into a new emergency fund for the future or you can help fund someone else’s emergency fund.
+After you’ve opened an account for your emergency fund and drafted your plan for saving, start crowdfunding today on GoFundMe.
+And if you should raise more money than you need for the emergency, you can deposit the excess into your emergency fund for the future.
 For more tips, read Developing and Financing a Disaster Recovery Plan.